limlabs/blog-deploy-example/aws-fargate-simple/README.md

 4. Run this command to initialize your local database with the prisma schema for this app:

    ```
+   # Copy the default local env variables from the example so prisma can recognize them
+   cp .env.example .env

+   # Run prisma migrations
    pnpm dlx prisma migrate dev
    ```